-Countertop blenders typically come with at least three speeds and as many sixteen.
-In general, three speeds — low, high, and pulse — are usually sufficient.
+Blenders typically come with at least three speeds and as many as sixteen.
+In general, three speeds—low, high, and pulse — are usually sufficient.

 However, a graduated start-up feature that slowly brings the blender up to a higher speed can be helpful, as it reduces the chance of the motor burning out or ingredients splashing up.

-You can find countertop blenders at a variety of price points.
+You can find blenders at a variety of price points.

 For a quality blender that won’t break the bank, expect to spend between $60 and $100.

-A personal countertop blender will usually cost between $20 and $60.
+A personal blender is the most affordable option.
+Most cost between $20 and $60.

-If you purchase a high-performance countertop blender, you can expect to get approximately 10 years of use out of it.
-Conventional and personal countertop blenders, which have weaker motors and fall at the lower end of the price range, will typically last between three and five years.
+If you purchase a high-performance blender, you can expect to get approximately 10 years of use out of it.
+Conventional and personal blenders, which have weaker motors and fall at the lower end of the price range, typically last between three and five years.